-Funding Mechanism: Funding for the program began on January 1, 2023 and is funded 50/50 by both employees and employers.
-The premium from 1/1/23 through 12/31/24 is 0.9% of each employee's wages, up to the Social Security annual taxable wage cap (which is \$160,200 for 2023, and \$168,600 for 2024), with 0.45% paid by the employee and 0.45% paid by the employers with fewer than ten employees, however, do not need to pay the employer portion of the premium.
+Funding Mechanism: The premium through 12/31/24 is 0.9% of each employee's wages, up to the Social Security annual taxable wage cap of \$168,600 for 2024, with 0.45% paid by the employee and 0.45% paid by the employer.
+Employers with fewer than ten employees, however, do not need to pay the employer portion of the premium.

 Private Plan Option: Employers can apply for a private plan exemption if they have a plan that confers the same rights, protections and benefits provided to the employees under the state program and does not cost employees more that the premium charged through the state program.
 Employers with self-insured plans must post a bond with the state.
 If the employer's private plan is fully insured, the policy must be issued by an insurer approved by the State's Insurance Commissioner.
-The state currently is accepting applications for private plans.
-Employers are still expected to pay premiums to the state for 2023 and if they apply for a private plan exemption by October 31, 2023 for a plan that is effective January 1, 2024, the state will refund paid 2023 premiums to the employer.